MattArnold/gaia-vora/index.md

 7. Give each player a Fossil Card with a border in their color.
 The Card also has a section showing buried Fossils, where players will keep Life-Forms from their opponents which they have killed.

-*For a game with fewer than four players, set up the Fossil Cards and Reincarnation Pools for unused player colors, the Bots.
-The Bots never take any turns or make any decisions, but Bot Life-Forms are available to place on the Planet using the Rainbow.
-If the Moon causes players’ Life-Forms to be eaten by a Bot’s Life-Forms, they go on that Bot’s Fossil Card.
-Bots cannot win the game.*

 ## TAKING A TURN

 Players take turns in clockwise order.